-- 4. Emergence, growth and development in India - Contributions of the 18th, 19th and early 20th Century scholar-administrators.
+Emergence, growth and development in India - Contributions of the 18th, 19th and early 20th Century scholar-administrators.
 Contributions of Indian anthropologists to tribal and caste studies.
-5.1.
-Indian Village-Significance of village study in India; Indian village as a social system; Traditional and changing patterns of settlement and inter-caste relations; Agrarian relations in Indian villages; Impact of globalization on Indian villages.
-5.2.
-Linguistic and religious minorities and - their social, political and economic status. - 5.3.
-Indigenous and exogenous processes of socio-cultural change in Indian society: Sanskritization, Westernization, Modernization; Inter-play of little and great traditions; Panchayati Raj and social change; Media and Social change.

-Test 4 MARCH [3313] 9, 2025

-Paper 2: Indian Anthropology-2 (Tribal Anthropology)

-- 6.1.
-Tribal situation in India-Bio-genetic variability, linguistic and socio-economic characteristics of the tribal populations and their distribution. - 6.2.
-Problems of the tribal Communities- Land alienation, poverty, indebtedness, low literacy, poor educational facilities, unemployment, under-employment, health and nutrition. - 6.3.
+Indian Village - Significance of village study in India; Indian village as a social system; Traditional and changing patterns of settlement and inter-caste relations; Agrarian relations in Indian villages.
+Linguistic and religious minorities and their social, political and economic status.
+Indigenous and exogenous processes of socio-cultural change in Indian society: Sanskritization, Westernization, Nadarian in the social political and economic status.
+Modernization; Inter-play of little and great traditions; Panchayati Raj and social change; Media and Social change.
+Test 4 [3313] MARCH 30, 2025 Paper 2: Indian Anthropology-2 (Tribal Anthropology) Tribal India by Nadeem Hasnain [00:0] 6.1.
+Tribal situation in India-Bio-genetic variability, linguistic and socio-economic characteristics of the tribal populations and their distribution. e-PG Pathshala Material Xaxa committee report Ministry of Tribal Annual report 6.2.
+Problems of the tribal Communities - Land alienation, poverty, indebtedness, low literacy, poor educational facilities, unemployment, under-employment, health and nutrition.
+Yojana (January 14 and July 22) and Kurukshetra (September 22) State, Society and Tribes 6.3.
 Developmental projects and their impact on tribal displacement and problems of rehabilitation.
 Development of forest policy and tribals.
-Impact of urbanisation and industrialization on tribal populations. - 7.1.
+Impact of urbanisation and industrialization on tribal populations. by Virginius Xaxa 7.1.
 Problems of exploitation and deprivation of Scheduled Castes, Scheduled Tribes and Other Backward Classes.
-Constitutional safeguards for Scheduled Tribes and Scheduled Castes. - 7.2.
-Social change and contemporary tribal societies: Impact of modern democratic institutions, development programmes and welfare measures on tribals and weaker sections. - 7.3.
+Constitutional safeguards for Scheduled Tribes and Scheduled Castes.
+7.2.
+Social change and contemporary tribal societies: Impact of modern democratic institutions, development programmes and welfare measures on tribals and weaker sections.
+7.3.
 The concept of ethnicity; Ethnic conflicts and political developments; Unrest among tribal communities; Regionalism and demand for autonomy; Pseudo-tribalism.
-Social change among the tribes during colonial and post-Independent India. - 8.1.
-Impact of Hinduism, Buddhism, Christianity, Islam and other religions on tribal societies. - 8.2.Tribe and nation state-a comparative study of tribal communities in India and other countries.
+Social change among the tribes during colonial and post-Independent India.
+8.1.
+Impact of Hinduism, Buddhism, Christianity, Islam and other religions on tribal societies. and a state of the 8.2.
+Tribe and nation state -a comparative study of tribal communities in India and other countries.